jet/Microservice-Edge-Testing-Example/overview.md

-# Microservice Edge Interaction Architecture Demo
+# Microservice Edge Testing Demo

-This repo is meant to be a sample implementation of a proposed pattern for architecting the edges between microservices.
+This repo is meant to be a sample implementation of a proposed pattern for testing the edges between microservices.
+This implementation illustrates the approach we are taking at Jet.com to answer the call spelled out in **[this blog post](https://randalldavis.github.io/microservice/testing/edge/2017/06/14/edge-testing-solution.html)**.
+This is meant to address the issue that the blog post calls out: __*non-vanilla interactions between microservices are not being adequately tested in microservice architectures*__.

-Also note that this project is intentionally simplified to allow for more focus on the patterns rather than the actual logic of the code.
+Note that this repo has code that is intentionally simplified to allow for more focus on the recommended patterns for edge testing and how they might play out in a real code base.

+## Code Overview

+This repo is just a sample to work through some of the real life patterns and issues that would arise in microservice edge testing.
+This hypothetical code's intent is to __ENTER SOMETHING HERE ABOUT WHAT THE VERY HIGH LEVEL GIST IS OF WHAT THIS PROGRAM WOULD DO IF IT WAS REAL - WHAT IS THIS SAMPLE SYSTEM'S BUSINESS PURPOSE__.

+Below is a brief walkthrough of the code so that the important concepts can be discussed without stumbling through the code.
+This walkthrough will address the parts of the code that are standard and expected - the patterns that are unique to this code sample will be covered in more depth afterward.

-## Producer
+### Producer

 The producer in this solution is a microservice that is in charge of storing and updating the current state for different products (which are referred to by unique identifiers called "sku"s).
 This producer is implementing the distributable edge and edge fake pattern, and is the main focus of the repo.

-### Types
+#### Types

 A good place to start is in `Producer.Domain.Types`.
 This file defines any types that both the producer and the consumer of the service will care about.